julie-nguyen-ds/e2e-mlops/README.md

 This repo is intended to demonstrate an end-to-end MLOps workflow on Databricks, where a model is deployed along with its ancillary pipelines to a specified (currently single) Databricks workspace.
 Each pipeline (e.g model training pipeline, model deployment pipeline) is deployed as a [Databricks job](https://docs.databricks.com/data-engineering/jobs/jobs.html), where these jobs are deployed to a Databricks workspace using Databricks Labs' [`dbx`](https://dbx.readthedocs.io/en/latest/index.html) tool.

 The use case at hand is a churn prediction problem.
-We use the [Instacart Market Basket Analysis dataset](https://www.kaggle.com/competitions/instacart-market-basket-analysis) to build a simple classifier to predict whether a customer will churn from a fictional telco company.
+We use the [IBM Telco Churn dataset](https://www.ibm.com/docs/en/cognos-analytics/11.1.0?topic=samples-telco-customer-churn) to build a simple classifier to predict whether a customer will churn from a fictional telco company.

 Note that the package is solely developed via an IDE, and as such there are no Databricks Notebooks in the repository.
 All jobs are executed via a command line based workflow using [`dbx`](https://dbx.readthedocs.io/en/latest/).